Alberto Ventafridda

 embed()

-embed(), similarly to p.interactive(), will also prevent the script from quitting, by starting an interactive python shell.
+embed(), just like p.interactive(), serves a double purpose: it prevents the script from quitting, and at the same time it starts a useful interactive python shell.
 You can use the shell to run python code that interacts with the process, inspecting the results in real time.
 The nice part is that all variables or imports you defined in the script will remain available in the interactive shell

 This screenshots shows how it looks like in tmux: In the left pane you can run commands to interact with the process, in the right pane you can use gdb to inspect the results